StevenOosterbeek/slidevs.js/README.md

-slidevs
+slidevs.js
 =======

-An open source presentation framework
+An open source presentation framework, build on Node. <br />
+*[ I will be developing slidevs in two weeks as a school assignment ]*